Online Communications and Journalism Graduate Degree School Programs

 Whether you’re focused on journalism or mass communication, each could include many different kinds of writing.
 While some programs aim to survey writing across the board, others hone in on one specific area.
 That way, they could dive deep into that particular topic.
 Some students may prefer this, especially if it reflects their career goals.

 Here are some examples of the kinds of specialties you might find.

 - Magazine Writing: This could include features writing, editorials, or other forms of print journalism, like you might find in print newspapers and tabloid style publications.
 In some cases this could also overlap with local reporting.

 - Digital Journalism: These programs examine working in an online space.
 From writing blogs to social media, programs look at the impact of technology on how readers interact with content.

 - Business Writing: This broad category could involve anything from B2B marketing to internal communications.
 Programs might also focus on creating effective business presentations, writing proposals, and more.

 - Broadcast Journalism: These programs examine writing for TV broadcast.
 Courses might cover video production, writing and delivering news to the camera, and even explore digital video streaming.

-Online Journalism Degree Potential Course Topics
+What are Online Journalism Degree Potential Course Topics?

 Here are some examples of the types of things your program might cover.